EIBOR explained: how the UAE's benchmark rate affects your mortgage payment

 Consider refinancing

 If you are on a high variable rate from 2023 and have not refinanced, now is the time to look at it.
 Early settlement fees for variable rate mortgages are capped at 1% of the outstanding balance or AED 10,000, whichever is lower (CBUAE regulation).
-On a AED 1.6 million loan, that cap means you pay a maximum of AED 10,000 to exit.
-If a new fixed rate saves you AED 1,500 per month, the fee pays for itself in under seven months.
+On a AED 1.6 million loan, that cap means a maximum of AED 10,000 to exit.
+Moving from 5.41% variable to a 3.75% fix saves AED 1,513 a month, so the fee pays for itself inside 7 months.
 Our guide to mortgage costs and fees covers the full refinancing cost breakdown.

 Do not overextend based on today's rate